 A study done by GetResponse showed that asking for a name increased open rates by 26% and click through rates (CTRs) by 130%.
 However, the study also showed that asking for a name got 26% more complaints and 71% higher unsubscribe rates than emails with no personalization, completely negating any positive effects.

 Get rid of friction

-The idea behind this is what us small business marketing consultants like to call “friction”.
+The idea behind this is what us marketers call “friction”.
 You want to have the least amount of friction possible to avoid any frustration causing the visitor to abandon the offer.

 To overcome the friction, many subscribers will fill in “test”, “no”, and “I don’t want to give my name” for the name field.

 Do you really want to send out an email that says “Hey I don’t want to give my name, here’s a special offer!”?
 It’ll be marked as spam, and reaffirm that you don’t really know the subscriber and don’t really care to.

 If you want to use the name field, check before you send an email.
 If more than 10% of your subscribers use a fake name, get rid of it.

 Verdict: Only ask for a subscriber’s name if there’s good reason for it.